kjenn77/bellabeat-case-study/README.md

 # Bellabeat Case Study using Fitbit Data
+This case study is the Capstone Project of Google Data Analytics Professional Certificate on Coursera.

 ## Business Task
 Analyse Fitbit user health data to gain insight into how consumers use smart devices.